This page contains information on the new children’s worker safety checking requirements in the Vulnerable Children Act 2014.

 This includes schools, early childhood services, school bus services, public hospitals, medical practices belonging to primary health organisations, publicly funded providers of social or support services, and providers of services approved under legislation to work with children.

-Core children’s workers work alone with children, or have primary responsibility for, or control over, them.
 Examples of roles that may meet this definition are doctors, teachers, nurses, paediatricians, youth counsellors and social workers.

 The required children’s worker safety check is the same for each group, but the requirements come into force earlier for core children’s workers.
 Safety checking phases in over three to four years to give organisations time to comply: